JeffTerrell/Hair-Salon-Solution/README.md

 After completing the Setup/Installation requirements these next steps will show how to open the database dump file(jeff_terrell) in MySQL Workbench:
 * Open MySQL Workbench and start/create a local instance with localhost:3306.
-* From the left pane Navigator menu click the "Administration" tab and click the "Data Import/Restore" link
+* From the left pane Navigator menu click the "Administration" tab and click the "Data Import/Restore" link.
-* From the "Data Import/Restore" tab select the radio button "Import from Self-Contained File" and navigate to the root "Hair-Salon-Solution" directory and choose the "jeff_terrell.sql" database file
+* From the "Import from disk" tab select the radio button "Import from Self-Contained File" and navigate to the root "Hair-Salon-Solution" directory and choose the "jeff_terrell.sql" database file.
+Next, click the "New..." button next to "Default Target Schema" and enter a new name for the database.
-* Navigate to the BestRestaurants.Solution folder and locate the file database dump file.
-* Click the "Start Import" button in the bottom right corner.
+* Select the "Import Progress" tab and click the "Start Import" button in the bottom right corner.
 * To view the imported database, click the "Schemas" tab from the Navigator Menu, right click in the pane and select "Refresh All".